ppico20/PREMIERE_CS4_microfluidics/README.md

 ### Diffusion model (stokesEinstein):

-In solid-liquid laminar systems, particle diffusion coefficients can be approximated using the Stokes-Einstein expression
+In solid-liquid laminar and highly diluted systems, particle diffusion coefficients can be approximated using the Stokes-Einstein expression

 $D = \frac{k_{B}T}{3\pi\mu L},$

 where $k_{B}$, $T$, and $\mu$ correspond to Boltzmann constant, temperature, and viscosity of the continuous phase, respectively.
 The dependence of this expression on the internal coordinate (particle size, $L$) difficults the closure of QMOM.
+Details on the way in which circumvent this problem in our formulation can be found in the paper.
+In terms of the code, our implementarion requires a modification to OpenQBMM's cource code for the **[univariate population balance model]**(https://github.com/OpenQBMM/OpenQBMM/tree/master/src/quadratureMethods/populationBalanceModels/univariatePopulationBalance).
+We have named this new implementation '*libpopulationBalance_SE*', which can be found [here](https://github.com/ppico20/PREMIERE_CS4_microfluidics/tree/master/src/quadratureMethods/populationBalanceModels/univariatePopulationBalance_SE).
+Besides importing this new library in ```system/controlDict```,

 ## Installation